 If an item is silver-plated, that means it has a base metal of another material and has been coated with a thin layer of silver.
 These pieces are usually lighter in color and heavier in weight because of the base metals.
 Because these pieces contain very little pure silver, they have far lesser value.

-A full set of antique flatware may have more value than a collection of odd pieces that don’t go together.
+A full set of antique silverware may have more value than a collection of odd pieces that don’t go together.
 Inspect your pieces to determine if they have the same marks or engravings.
 Also, note how many place settings you have in your collection.

-Observe the Flatware Pattern
+Observe the Silver Flatware Pattern

 The pattern engraved into your flatware pieces may also help determine how much they are worth, as some patterns are rarer and may have a higher value.
 Pieces that have a family monogram or are marked with initials have a lower value, as it is harder to find a collector.
 A professional appraisal can help you determine if the pattern engraved on your pieces indicates a higher value.